Akza-John/TradeProject_ASP.NET_MySQL/README.md

       > dotnet RUN

-Nb: Create customerdb in you MySQL local
+Nb: Create customerdb in your MySQL local DB